 Pretty soon she was leading her own band at Knuckleheads Club in town, and that brought her to the attention of Thomas Ruf of Ruf Records.

 He was putting together the 'Girls with Guitars' package that burst onto the scene in 2011, with a hit album of that name and the Blues Caravan tour that took them round The States and Europe, including sharing a Festival stage with Johnny Winter.

 With Dani Wilde on guitar, Cassie Taylor on bass, and drummer Jamie Little, Samantha took the same crew into the studio to record her own album 'Runaway'.

 She wrote all but one of the songs on the record that got her the Blues Music Award for Best Debut Artist in 2012, and she was thrilled to be asked to open for Buddy Guy at his Legends Club.

-Samantha plays 'Lay it Down' from her new album;
+Samantha plays 'Lay it Down' from her album 'Black Wind Howlin';